Edinburgh Napier University Library has a huge collection of ebooks available through LibrarySearch.

 Guides to ebook suppliers

 The Library currently has ebooks from eighteen different suppliers.
 As ebook functionality is not standardised, this varies considerably across the different platforms.
 It'll be clear which platform you're using once you link to the book.
-For tips on using each of them, download the complete guide or click on the individual supplier or video below.
+For tips on using each of them, click on the individual supplier or video below.

 For more help with ebook access, email email@example.com.

 |Credo Reference||Credo help video|

 |CUP||CUP help video|

 |eBook Collection (was NetLibrary)||Ebook Collection help video|

 |IGI Global||IGI Global help video|

 |Safari (Computing)||Safari help video|

 |Sage||Sage help video|